ClinBAY/Datasly-R/README.md

 # Installation

-**Pre-requisites**
+**Note about Datasly software installation**

+The datasly software will be installed automatically by the R package when using it, if it is not yet installed.
-First of all, you need to install Datasly free software from the ClinBAY website: [https://clinbay.com/datasly](https://clinbay.com/datasly).
+You can also install manually the Datasly free software from the ClinBAY website: [https://clinbay.com/datasly](https://clinbay.com/datasly).
 Once installed, the software binaries will be executed from R.
+Datasly is only intented to work on Microsoft Windows operating system.

 **RStudio users**